 Having worked across a number of high profile games such as RuneScape, Clumsy Ninja, CSR Racing and Sunless Sea, it is the latter’s sequel that she is most proud of.
 Sunless Skies, or her ‘baby’ as she refers to it, allowed her to lead the testing in its entirety during her time at Failbetter and she is delighted about the impact that having QA involved from the beginning has had on the whole studio.

 Lesleyann sees a lot of people using QA as a stepping stone but wants to spread the word that it’s a viable, technical and highly-skilled career in its own right.
-By being recognised as a Breakthrough Brit for her work in QA is something that Lesleyann is especially proud of and she hopes that it will encourage others to seek out these roles.
+Being recognised as a Breakthrough Brit for her work in QA is something that Lesleyann is especially proud of and she hopes that it will encourage others to seek out these roles.